SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 In a nutshell, UX analytics gives you data on user experience to recognize obstacles in the user flow and fix them.

-The tool records any interactions with your app, from mouse movements to white space clicking, and creates a snapshot, marking hot and cold areas for you to see the complete picture.
+The tools record any interactions with your app, from mouse movements to white space clicking, and create a snapshot, marking hot and cold areas for you to see the complete picture.

 Red spots mean users constantly engage with these elements while cold areas are the ones they avoid.
 This helps you understand how users interact with key features of your app.